4DModeller/fdmr/README.md

 ## Why should I use 4d-Modeller?

 4d-Modeller is an R toolbox that has been designed to make it easy to design spatially distributed, temporally dependent statistical models.
+Typically, 4d-Modeller expects tabular data sets with spatial coordinates, time indices, and the values that change or remain constant over those times.
+It is designed to be used in the modeling process once data has been sufficiently organized from wherever it was gathered from.

-It includes tools to easily build finite element meshes that models can be calculated on
+4d-Modeller has a stack of tools that include shiny apps, vignettes in R-markdown notebooks, and the library itself.
+These tools are designed to help you easily build finite element meshes that models can be calculated on:

 ![fem](gif)